ds300/bedit/README.md

 })
 ```

-All bedit functions can be used inside a `editIn` block.
-If you call them on the root mutable object, you don't need to reassign the result.
+All bedit functions can be used inside an `editIn` block.
+If you call them on the root 'draft' object, you don't need to reassign the result.

 ```ts
 editIn({ a: { b: { c: 1 } } }).a((a) => {